 - In the section of "Security" from your account, select the option «Activity logs».

-- You will see the recent activity of each device, including access, locations and security events.
+- You will be able to see the recent activity of each device, including access, locations and security events.

 How can I protect my Google account from unauthorized access?